Stranger6667/postmarker/docs/emails.rst

     >>> msg_4 = '/home/user/readme.txt'

 Note!
 Content should be encoded as Base64 string.
-Then pass them to :py:meth:`~postmarker.models.emails.EmailManager.send`:
+Then pass the attachments to :py:meth:`~postmarker.models.emails.EmailManager.send`:

 .. code-block:: python